hybridsjs/hybrids/README.md

 #### 🕹 [Live example with React integration](https://stackblitz.com/edit/hybrids-react-counter?file=react-counter.js) <!-- omit in toc -->

-Updates are scheduled with `requestAnimationFrame()` API triggered by `@invalidate` event listener on document level.
+Updates are scheduled with `requestAnimationFrame()` API triggered by `@invalidate` event listener.
 For example, the view is updated when one of the hybrid property used in `fn` changes.
-If execution of the update function passes ~16ms threshold (it counts from the beginning of the schedule), next element in the queue is updated with next `requestAnimationFrame()`.
+However, if execution of the update function passes ~16ms threshold (it counts from the beginning of the schedule), following elements in the queue are updated with next `requestAnimationFrame()`.

 `render` factory ensures update after invalidation of hybrid property, but it is possible to trigger an update by calling property manually on the element instance.